Hypothesis Testing for Topological Data Analysis: Introduction

 \section{Introduction}

-Topological Data Analysis (TDA) is about considering shape within data.
-For example, samples may lie on a submanifold and we may want to learn about this manifold or we may want to understand the higher dimensional correlations between different variables.
-The main tool in TDA is persistence homology, which summarizes how the topology changes through a filtration of a space.
-Although it is attracting more and more interest, the use of persistent homology in data analysis remains widely heuristic.
-There are relatively few papers that establish connections between persistence and statistics and, despite a few promising results, the statistical analysis of homology, persistent homology and more general topological and geometric features of data, is still in its infancy.
+Topological Data Analysis (TDA) focuses upon considering shape within data.
+For example, samples may lie on a submanifold and we may want to learn about this manifold, or we may want to understand the higher dimensional correlations between different variables.
+The main tool used in TDA is persistence homology, which summarizes how the topology changes through a filtration of a space.
+An important use of TDA is as a preprocessing tool; getting a topological summary of each object that may be more tractable than the raw information.
+It may highlight geometric and topological features that are of particular interest.
+Examples of applications include analysis of the shape of human jaws \citep{gamble2010exploring}, plant root systems \citep{bendich2010computing}, shapes of calcanei bones of various primates \citep{turner2014persistent} and retrieval of trademark symbols \citep{cerri2006retrieval}.

 The need to introduce statistical techniques to topological data analysis has become increasingly apparent.
-The overarching idea is that the observations used as input to most analysis techniques are generated stochastically, often using a sampling mechanism from a process or population.
-Therefore, it is useful to talk not only about a single persistence diagram, but about an entire collection of them, i.e.\ a sample, drawn from some distribution.
-Some progress has been made in, for example, calculating means, variances and applying statistical inference techniques \citep{mileyko2011probability, turner2012fr, balakrishnan2013statistical, turner2013medians, chazal2013optimal, bubenik2007statistical}.
-Alternative approaches involve doing analysis on related objects to persistence diagrams.
-In particular there has been progress doing analysis using an object called a persistence landscapes including randomization tests \citep{bubenik2012statistical}.
+The observations used as input to most analysis techniques are generated stochastically, often using a sampling mechanism from a process or population.
+Therefore, it is useful to talk not only about a single persistence diagram, but about an entire collection of them, i.e.\ a sample, drawn from some distribution or process.
+Some progress has been made in, for example, calculating means and variances, and applying statistical inference techniques \citep{mileyko2011probability, turner2014frechet, balakrishnan2013statistical, turner2013medians, chazal2013optimal, bubenik2007statistical}.
+Alternative approaches involve reinterpreting the persistence diagrams as some functional summary lying in a larger Hilbert space.
+In particular, there has been work on performing statistics with persistence landscapes, including randomization tests \citep{bubenik2015statistical}.
+Another functional summary used is the persistent homology rank function \citep{Robins2015}.
+Here, we focus on the situation in which two sets of samples of persistence diagrams have each been derived from a process, and our goal is to assess the strength of evidence against the assertion that the processes are the same.